Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives such as 'get_project' for individual project details.
-No mention of prerequisites or context for use.
+No guidance is provided on when to use this tool versus alternatives such as get_project or other list tools.
+The description does not mention any prerequisites or context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.